stackct/toxic/docs/pickle.md

     foo     "{{ each }}"
 }

-Example using the output from another step: step "ForeachFunc", "item", {
+Example using the output from another step. outputItems could be either a string or list type: step "ForeachFunc", "item", {
     foreach "{{ step.anotherstep.outputItems }}"